 Edwin Webster, a civil engineer, was recruited from a respected local competitor, Eaton W. Tarbell.
-Webster became a partner the same year C. Parker Crowell retired with over 1,000 buildings to his credit.
+Webster became a partner the same year C. Parker Crowell retired, with over 1,000 buildings to Crowell’s credit.
 In 1957, a high school student name Skip Day begins his climb from print boy to principal.

 1968 Higgins, Webster and Lloyd Established

 George Lloyd joins the firm for two short but productive years, designing a college dorm, a Catholic church, and a local YMCA during his tenure.

 1970 Higgins, Webster and Associates Established

 After George Lloyd leaves the company, Higgins and Webster know they need to plan their succession.
 Ambrose Higgin’s death in 1971 makes it even more urgent.
 Fortunately, three talented architects were ready to assume leadership roles.

 As the new sole owner, Ed Webster approaches three architects on his team, Gertrud Ebbeson, Herb “Skip” Day, and newcomer Alan Baldwin, with an offer of ownership.
 All three accept, and “associates” became partners.
 Gertrud is one of the first female A/E firm principals in the state of Maine.
 That same year, Webster proves his mettle by becoming a licensed architect as well as an engineer.

 1974 Webster / Ebbeson / Baldwin / Day Established

 Wishing to give all its owners recognition, the firm name is changed to Webster / Ebbeson / Baldwin / Day in 1974.